MCP servers

 How the relay works

 Some agent HTTP clients do not respect HTTP_PROXY for MCP connections, so Moat routes MCP traffic through a local relay endpoint on the proxy.
 The agent connects to the relay, the relay injects credentials from the grant store, and forwards requests to the real MCP server.
+For host-local servers, the relay forwards to localhost on the host, bridging the network boundary between the container and the host.
 The agent never has access to raw credentials, and all MCP traffic appears in network traces and audit logs.

 See Proxy architecture for details on how the relay works.